Overview of Erie Home Insurance

 Pros and Cons of Erie Home Insurance

 - Erie rates better than most in customer satisfaction in the 2016 J.D.
 Power Homeowners Insurance study.

 - If you don't want to spend time mixing and matching options, Erie streamlines the process with pre-set packages that offer different levels of coverage, as well as various bundles of extra options.

-- Erie offers business insurance, as well as auto and life, so it’s easy to keep all of your insurance policies grouped together with one company.
-The company also offers landlord policies—also known as long-term rental policies—as well as condo, renters’ and mobile home insurance.
+- Erie offers business insurance, as well as auto and life, so it's easy to keep all of your insurance policies grouped together with one company.
+Additionally, Erie offers landlord policies — also known as long-term rental policies—as well as condo, renter and mobile home insurance.

-- Erie doesn’t have widespread coverage, only writing homeowner insurance in 12 states.
+- Erie doesn't have widespread coverage; it only writes homeowner insurance in 12 states.

-- It’s not possible to build a home insurance quote online; potential customers will have to contact an agent instead.
+- It's not possible to build a home insurance quote online; potential customers will have to select from a set of coverages they're interested in discussing with an agent, and then they'll need to contact an agent from the locator page.

-- Erie doesn’t have a mobile app for their homeowners insurance.
+- Erie doesn't have a mobile app for its homeowners insurance customers.